InnuendoPi/Brautomat32/docs/en/Maischeplan/funktionen.md

 * At the end of a pause with _autonext_ deactivated, the brewing process is stopped and the GGM IDS is switched off.

 The second mashing step, labelled _Maltose rest 63°C_, has a rest temperature of 63°C and a rest time of 25 minutes.
 In this step, the Brauomat first controls the induction hob to 63°C. As soon as this 63°C is reached, the Brauomat starts the timer.
 A rest timer is a stopwatch that counts down to 00:00 (0 minutes : 0 seconds).
-When this timer has reached the resting time of 25 minutes, the automatic brewer checks the _autonext_ property.
+When this timer has reached the resting time of 25 minutes, the Brautomat checks the _autonext_ property.
 If _autonext_ is activated, the Brauomat automatically jumps to the next step in the mash schedule.
 In this example recipe, this is the ‘Saccharification 72°C’ step.
 The saccharification step has a rest temperature of 72°C. The Brauomat automatically increases the power of the induction hob to reach the new resting temperature.

 * At the end of a rest with _Autoext_ activated, the mashing process continues automatically and the GGM IDS remains switched on.